open-webrtc-toolkit/owt-server/doc/servermd/Server.md

 7. Repeat step 4 to 6 to launch as many MCU slave machines as you need.
 ### 2.3.9 Stop the General MCU cluster {#Conferencesection2_3_9}
-To stop the MCU cluster, do as following:
+To stop the MCU cluster, follow these steps:
 1. Run the following commands on primary node to stop the application, MCU controller and nuve.

         cd Release-<Version>/